codertesla/hugo-black-bear/README.md

   hideUntranslated = false

   # (EXPERIMENTAL) This theme has two options for its CSS styles: "original" and
   # "herman".
-The former is what you see on Bear Cub's demo (an optimized
+The former is what you see on hugo-black-bear's demo (an optimized
   # version of Hugo Bear Blog), while the latter has a more modern look based on
   # Herman Martinus's version of the Blogster Minimal theme for Astro.
   themeStyle = "original"